felixalacampagne/Windows11/not-sending-pc-to-landfill.md

 I returned to the system and lo! my PC looks like a Mac (ugggh!).

 Yippee!
 It seems I have successfully installed Windows 11 on my piece of scrap computer!

+So that's it for now.

+I'll let it run for a few weeks before I contemplate repeating the excerise on the fanless computer.
+This one gave alot of problems when it was upgraded from Windows 7, or was it just a Win10 upgrade, so I anticipate more issues than for the desktop machine.

 I've notice a few strange things since the installation:
 - after an upgrade reboot the system did not automatically login anymore.
 I applied the old fix